 How to work with oil cloth?

-Work with binder, bulldog clips to hold the fabric together if required.
+Work with binder, bulldog clips or wonder clips to hold the fabric together if required.

 The fabric cannot be ironed, instead of ironing you may need to finger press seams open.
-If it is extremely important that a seam stays open, try LIGHTLY hitting the open seam with a hammer.
+If it is extremely important that a seam stays open, try LIGHTLY hitting the open seam with a hammer or using a roller.